probonopd/go-appimage/README.md

 Download them from https://github.com/probonopd/go-appimage/releases/tag/continuous.

-__NOTE:__ You might be looking for https://github.com/AppImage/AppImageKit instead in case you are looking for current production code.

 ## Why Go?

 * Go follows the "keep it simple" principle - in line with what I like